-4 Active membership provisions (CNL ss112(2), 144, 148 & 156-166)

-(1) Primary activity For the purposes of Part 2.6 of the Law, the primary activities of the co-operative are:

-(2) Active membership requirements A member must

-to establish and maintain active membership of the co-operative.

-Failure to maintain active membership may lead to cancellation of membership (see rule 21).

-5 Qualifications for membership (CNL s112)

-A person qualifies for membership of the co-operative if the person is able to use or contribute to the services of the co-operative.

-Insert here any other membership qualifications.
-For example, a dairy co-operative may require members to be dairy farmers.

-6 Entry fees and regular subscriptions (CNL s124)

-(1) The entry fee for an application for membership is
+(1) Primary activity For the purposes of Part 2.6 of the Law, primary activities of the co-operative are: (2) Active membership requirements A member must to establish and maintain active membership of co-operative.
+Not e- Failure to maintain active membership may lead to cancellat membership (see rule 21). alifications for membership (CNL s112) Qu A p erson qualifies for membership of the co-operative if the pole to use or contribute to the services of the co-operative.
+A p ble to use or contribute to the services of the co-operative.
+A p is al Note ble to use or contribute to the services of the co-operative.
+A p is al Note Inser t here any other membership qualifications.
+For example, a A p is al Note Inser ble to use or contribute to the services of the co-operative. there any other membership qualifications.
+For example, a perative may require members to be dairy farmers. try fees and regular subscriptions (CNL s124)